 "I'm not here for sex.
 Only beer."

 "You can lie me but not lie yourself."
-No one was willing to take 'no' for an answer.
+Kenny wasn't taking 'no' for an answer.
 "You not like girls.
 Can have me.
 I make love all night for free.
 I like straight men.
 You straight, yes."

 "Yes, but I don't go with men."

 "Not go with men.
 Not go with lady."
 Kenny shivered as if someone had walked on his grave.
 "Maybe you look like girls here.
 I have cousin.
 Pong."

 He shouted out a name.
 A slender nineteen year-old with long hair exited from the the kitchen.
 Her sweet smile would have stopped traffic in Paris, London, or New York.